mtl2034/rs-benchmark/README.md

 ## Examples

-Suppose we want to benchmark the RStorage S3 service, using a bucket named `testbucket`, having object size of 10MB, for 90 seconds, using 4 parallel transfers.
+Suppose we want to benchmark the RStorage S3 service, using a bucket named `testbucket`, having object size of 10MB, for 90 seconds, using 4 parallel transfers (the number of files to be uploaded in parallel).
 Then, we would run

 ```bash
 ./rs-benchmark \